-Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose or even come off.
+Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose and even come off.
 This could lead to an accident.
 Be sure to use the correct wheel nuts.
 If you have to replace them, be sure to get the right kind.

-Stop as soon as you can and have the nuts tightened with a torque wrench to 60 pound-feet (80 Nm).
+Stop somewhere as soon as you can and have the nuts tightened with a torque wrench to 60 pound-feet (80 N•m).